AbdoIbrahim/food-sales-predictions/README.md

 12. Item_Outlet_Sales

 ### Methods
-The Data preparation steps I used were to first explore the Dataset using pandasas well as data visualization tools like matplotlib and seaborn to explore the Dataset.
+The Data preparation steps I used were to first explore the Dataset using pandas as well as data visualization tools like matplotlib and seaborn to explore the Dataset.
 After my initial exploration I determined that total outlet sales was my target for prediction.
 I used the other features to predict the future data by using the sklearn tool.
 After throughly analyzing the data I realized that the hyperparameters needed to be tuned in order to improve the models' accuracy.